TomG1993/ToDoListApi/README.md

 • If you were unable to complete any user stories, outline why and how would you have liked to implement them.
 I was unable to separate the todos into groupings for Completed and Pending status

+I have not implemented any unit tests due to already over running on time, I would have used some project style unit testing within Visual Studio such as xUnit.